Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/hideme.md

 ```

-Yes, there is an embedded zip-file and the file names matches what we saw in the strings output.
+Yes, there is an embedded zip-file and the file names matches what we saw earlier in the strings output.

 Extract the zip-file with `binwalk -e flag.png`.